Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 * 0/0 indicates a homozygous reference genotype.
 * 0/1 or 1/0 indicates a heterozygous genotype with one reference and one alternate allele.
 *  1/1 indicates a homozygous alternate genotype.
 * ./. missing or unknown genotypes.

-## Step 5: Summary and Statistics

-Get a summary and statistics on the data

 |Usage | Description |
 |---------------|--------------|